DataDog/chaos-controller/docs/disk_pressure.md

 # Disk pressure

-The `diskPressure` field offers a way to apply pressure on a specific mount path.
+The `diskPressure` field offers a way to apply IO throttling on a specific mount path.

 ## Throttling

 Unlike the CPU pressure, this kind of disruption is not done by stressing the disk but by throttling its capacities.
 A throttle can be applied on read or write operations, or both.

-The throttling is done by using the [blkio cgroup controller](https://www.kernel.org/doc/Documentation/cgroup-v1/blkio-controller.txt), and more specifically by the `blkio.throttle.read_bps_device` and `blkio.throttle.write_bps_device` files.
+The throttling is done by using the [blkio cgroup controller](https://www.kernel.org/doc/Documentation/cgroup-v1/blkio-controller.txt), and more specifically:
+* by the `blkio.throttle.read_bps_device` and `blkio.throttle.write_bps_device` files for cgroup v1
+* by the `io.max` file for cgroup v2 ([more to read here](https://docs.kernel.org/admin-guide/cgroup-v2.html#io-interface-files))

 To apply the throttle, the injector will: